Frequently Asked Questions - Performance

 Since we do multiple check-ins throughout the year, does that mean goals should be accomplished within a single check-in period?

 No, it is not required that goals be accomplished within one check-in period.
-A goal can take three weeks, three months or even multiple years to accomplish.
+A goal can take three weeks, three months, or even multiple years to accomplish.
 Goals will roll from period to period until the due date is reached.
-What's most important is that managers/supervisors and direct reports are on the same page on goal expectations.
+What's most important is that managers/supervisors and direct reports are on the same page about goal expectations.

-Performance goals are job responsibilities related to key tasks and projects, and may include special projects and stretch goals.
+Performance goals are job responsibilities related to key tasks and projects and may include special projects and stretch goals.
 Goals should be measurable, actionable, and tied to unit priorities.
-These can be written using OKRs (Outcomes & Key Results) or SMART (Specific, Measurable, Attainable, Relevant and Time-bound), and may be achieved in just one check-in period or may span across several periods.
-They may be individual goals, team goals or unit goals.
+These can be written using OKRs (Outcomes & Key Results) or SMART (Specific, Measurable, Attainable, Relevant, and Time-bound), and may be achieved in just one check-in period or may span across several periods.
+They may be individual goals, team goals, or unit goals.
+Refer to the Goals page for more.

 What is performance-based merit pay?